Platform Economy

 Retail in South America is increasingly shaped by platforms rather than by store networks alone.
 Consumers compare prices online, buy through marketplaces, pay through digital wallets and expect delivery, returns and customer support to work across physical and digital channels.

 In Mercosur, this shift is especially important because retail markets are fragmented, purchasing power is uneven and logistics conditions differ sharply by country and city.
-Platform systems can reduce friction, but they can also expose weaknesses in local retail, customs and delivery infrastructure.

-Why is retail becoming platform-driven?
+Why retail is becoming platform-driven

 Retail is becoming platform-driven because consumers increasingly expect price transparency, broad assortment, fast delivery, payment flexibility and simple returns.
-These expectations are difficult to meet with isolated store models, especially in markets with infrastructure gaps and volatile macroeconomic conditions.

 Platforms bring several layers together: search, catalog, payment, credit, logistics, reviews, advertising and seller services.
 That combination gives them power not only over transactions, but over visibility and buyer behavior.